 CCMN 499.
 Directed Readings & Research.
-(CIP: 39.0301) An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.
+(CIP: 39.0301) 1 to 3 hours An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.
 Prerequisite: permission of instructor.